sensepost/go-out/README.md

 # ☄️ go-out

-A simple, dependency free, Golang egress buster using [@mubix](https://twitter.com/mubix) letmeoutofyour.net and [@bhinfosecurity](https://twitter.com/bhinfosecurity) allports.exposed services.
+A simple, Golang egress buster using [@mubix](https://twitter.com/mubix) letmeoutofyour.net and [@bhinfosecurity](https://twitter.com/bhinfosecurity) allports.exposed services.

 ## install

 Download the latest release for your platform from the [releases page](https://github.com/sensepost/go-out/releases/latest).

 ### building from source

+This project makes use of Go modules, and therefore needs Golang 1.12+ to build.

 To build `go-out` from source, simply clone this repository and `go build -o go-out main.go`.
 If you would like to cross compile for other platforms, take a look at the [Makefile](https://github.com/sensepost/go-out/blob/master/Makefile).